 The internet is littered with articles about how to unplug from technology, but the recommendations are often fairly extreme.
 Suggestions like only checking your email inbox at lunch, leaving your phone at home when you go on vacation, deactivating your Facebook account or ditching the smartphone altogether ring hollow for most of us.

 Extreme tactics make it tempting to discount any suggestions for unplugging as impractical and unrealistic.
-But it is important to make sure your smartphone and technology doesnt rule your life.
+But it is important to make sure your smartphone and technology do not rule your life.
 Being too connected can make you less productive, more tired and can impact the quality of your relationships.

-- Be intentional about social media: Delete the Facebook and Twitter apps from your phone.
+Delete Facebook and Twitter apps from your phone.
 No, that doesnt mean deactivate altogether.
 Just minimize the pull to mindlessly scroll, scroll, scroll while youre waiting for a meeting to start, at the dinner table, or even (gasp) sitting in traffic.
 Thanks to algorithms that rank what you see based on perceived importance rather than when it was posted, you wont miss anything major if you wait until youre behind a desk to check in on your friends and family.

 Laptops and smartphones help us all keep our lives running efficiently.
 But with a bit of mindfulness, we can make sure we are the ones running our lives via technology rather than the other way around.